-In Chinese, this symbol is pronounced “zhi” and in Japanese “yubi”.
-Stands for a finger, or, depending on the context, a toe.
-Can also point at a place or in a direction.
+In Chinese, this symbol is pronounced “zhi“ and in Japanese “yubi“.
+Stands for a finger or a toe, which is pointing at a certain place or in a direction.

 There is something still available here.
 Japanese emoji for vacancy or availability.
 Among other things, it is used to indicate free parking spaces and hotel rooms.